 - Researchers at the University of Birmingham have developed a new steelmaking method for existing blast furnaces that could convert carbon CO2 into carbon monoxide for reuse in the iron ore reaction, aiming to lower emissions by up to 88%.

 Prepare your steel supply chain for a net-zero future

-Customers and financial institutions are putting the spotlight on supply chains and demanding lower-carbon products and for companies to take sustainability seriously.
+Customers and financial institutions are putting the spotlight on supply chains, demanding lower-carbon products and for companies to take sustainability seriously.

 Start preparing your business for the net-zero economy by reporting your products' emissions and creating a low-carbon sourcing strategy.

 If you need help measuring your steel emissions, get in touch today.